-Armenia Parliament picks opposition leader as prime minister
+Armenia parliament picks opposition leader as prime minister

 The leader of protests that gripped Armenia for weeks was named the country's new prime minister on Tuesday, overcoming the immediate political turmoil but raising uncertainty about the longer term.

-Sargsyan was president for a decade, but stepped down this year because of term limits.
+Mr Sargsyan was president for a decade, but stepped down this year because of term limits.
 However, Armenia has changed its government structure, giving the prime minister more power at the expense of the presidency.

 "We chose a new road in Armenia where the driver will be the people and not clans.
-Jobs will appear, people will return, corruption will disappear," said demonstrator Tigran Azizian, a 42-year-old worker in the city's subway.
+Jobs will appear, people will return, corruption will disappear," said demonstrator Tigran Azizian, 42, a worker in the city's subway.

-Pashinian also suggested that he will push for recognition of the sovereignty of the Nagorno-Karabakh region – one of Armenia's most difficult and volatile problems.
+Mr Pashinyan also suggested that he will push for recognition of the sovereignty of the Nagorno-Karabakh region – one of Armenia's most difficult and volatile problems.

 He later announced he would visit the region on Wednesday, a move certain to anger Azerbaijan.